 We understand that what you’re going through is stressful—but we’re here to help.
 We won’t let your case get swept under the rug.
 You deserve to have your voice be heard and for the responsible people to be held accountable for their actions.
 They need to know that their negligence cost you and need to make sure this never happens again.

-Personal Injury and Negligence
+Personal Injury and Negligence in Pennsylvania

-In a personal injury case, the injured party can bring a civil lawsuit to the party that caused the injuries.
+When someone is wrongfully hurt, the injured party can bring a civil lawsuit to the party that caused the injuries.
 Typically, the party that caused the injuries did so because of reckless conduct or negligence.

 Negligence can happen at any moment.
 People can ignore ongoing problems.
 They may also fail to stay alert or make sure certain things are working properly.
 In most cases, the injured party is owed a duty of care that wasn’t met.